Skip to main content

 Directions

-The reserve lies southeast of Goderich, between Highways 8 and 21.
+The nature reserve lies southeast of Goderich, between Highways 8 and 21.
 From the hamlet of Holmesville, take Cut Line Road west to Porter’s Hill (marked by a red schoolhouse on a hill).
 Turn north on Porter’s Hill Line (also called the 6th Concession) and proceed to the next intersection.
 The nature reserve is on the southeast corner of this crossroads.
-Turn east onto Kitchigami Road and park along the south side of the road; you can enter the nature reserve property about 60 metres to the east of the intersection.
-The property is marked by a sign and civic address marker number 35913.
+Turn east onto Kitchigami Road and park along the south side of the road.
+The property is marked by a sign and civic address marker number 35913, approximately 60 metres to the east of the intersection and can be found on Google Maps.

 View George G. Newton Nature Reserve in a larger map